What is Selling Away?

 Before marketing securities, stockbrokers operating in the United States are required to have obtained the required securities licenses before engaging in brokerage activities.
 For example, they must obtain a license by passing the FINRA exams such as the Series 6 and Series 7 exams.

-- Selling away occurs when a stockbroker sells or solicits a client to purchase securities or investment products that are not held by the associated brokerage firm.
+- Selling away occurs when a stockbroker sells or solicits a client to purchase securities or investment products that are not approved by the associated brokerage firm.

 - Brokerage firms have a list of approved products that have been analyzed, screened for due diligence, and identified as solid products that can be offered by their brokers to the firm’s clients.